WHO IS AN INDEPENDENT CONTRACTOR?

 individual's exercise of the option to

-purchase workers compensation insurance
+purchase workers compensation insurance from an insurance

 company as a